Skip to article frontmatterSkip to article content

 break

-# Reload the best‐seen weights
+# Restore the best weights before plotting.

 plt.figure(figsize=(6,3))